Screen#

 Cursor Print – Display text and manage the print cursor.

-print on screen – Prints text or numbers on the Brain screen.
+print on screen – Prints text, numbers, or variable values on the Brain screen.

 set cursor to row column on screen – Moves the cursor to a specific row and column.